Thursday, 21 April 2016

 Central Asia, Timurid art, fragmented decoration, late 14th

-Samarkanda, carved wooden door, 1405
+Samarkand, carved wooden door, 1405

-Samarkanda, Ulugh Beg madrassa, early 15th
+Samarkand, Ulugh Beg madrassa, early 15th

-Salor gulli gul, early 19th, Tehrani Gallery photo courtesy
+Salor gulli gul, early 19th, Tehrani Gallery photo-courtesy

-Tekke gul, tcoletribalrugs photo courtesy
+Tekke gul, tcoletribalrugs.com photo courtesy

 Herat Miniature, 1431, The Hermitage